Ericwen2001/Ericwen2001.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>University of Edinburgh</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: MRes Student @ <a href="http://web.inf.ed.ac.uk/ipab" target="_blank">School of Informatics</a>,
+  <a href="https://www.ed.ac.uk" target="_blank">University of Edinburgh</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
+  more_info: >
+    Istanbul, 2023

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: False # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
+nav_order: 0
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+<h2>about me</h2>
+I am an MRes graduate from the School of Informatics, University of Edinburgh, supervised by <a href="https://christopherlu.github.io/" target="_blank">Prof. Chris Xiaoxuan Lu</a> .

+My research focuses on advancing the robustness, efficiency, and adaptability of multimodal sensor learning.
+These efforts aim to support applications (e.g. localization, mapping) in mobile robots, autonomous vehicles, and AIoT systems.
+Currently, my work emphasizes leveraging **thermal cameras** and **4D imaging radar** to overcome challenges posed by adverse weather and illumination conditions.

+I received my B.Eng degree with the first class honour School of Informatics, University of Edinburgh (2019-2023).

+👉 I am open to collaborations and potential PhD/research internships in 2024.
+Please feel free to reach out via email if you think we could work together!